koopjs/koopjs.github.io/docs/specs/authorization.md

 ##### authenticationSpecification() ⇒ object

-As noted, `getAuthenticationSpecification` returns a function configured with a provider's namespace.
-The configured function should return an object with the following specification:
+As noted, `authenticationSpecification` returns a function configured with a provider's namespace.
+The configured function should return an object with the following specification, though it can be extended:

 <script src="https://gist.github.com/rgwozdz/194106328acd4d32fbbdb2b88c1c866d.js"></script>

-An example of `getAuthenticationSpecification` is available [here](https://github.com/koopjs/koop-auth-direct-file/blob/master/src/index.js#L44-L56).
+An example of `authenticationSpecification` is available [here](https://github.com/koopjs/koop-auth-direct-file/blob/master/src/index.js#L44-L56).

 ### Function: authenticate